 Child care is available during service.

-NO Coffee & Conversation following worship (for now....)
+Limited Coffee & Conversation (outside, weather permitting) following worship (for now....)

 "Feeding Others, One Pantry at a Time."